ams-group08/find-your-language/documentation/DS_STACKOVERFLOW.md

 >> 0
 ```
 ### 4. Limit the iterations
 We can limit the number of iterations using a while loop.
-We run the for-in cycle as long as two conditions result true: the scraping should not go beyond the year 2017 and it must end at the maximum page for that coding language, while it is included in the year range 2017–2021.
+We run the for-in cycle as long as two conditions result true: the scraping should not go beyond the min_year and the max_year, and it must end at the maximum page (max_page) for that coding language, while it is included in the year range 2017–2021.
-We define `min_year`, `current_year` and `current_page` with the values 2017, 2021 and 1 respectivly.
+We create three inputs functions, `min_year_input`, `max_year_input` and `current_page_input`, to define the four variables included in the for-in cycle, `min_year`, `max_year`, and `current_page` respectively.
+Just the first time the while loop is run `current_year` equals `max_year`.
-The maximum number of pages is obtained through web scraping.
-And we write the code in a try/except block to be sure it won't blow as it tries to continue beyond the maximum number of pages of any particular coding language.
-In each iteration, the current page adds one unit.
-The for-in cycle will start at page number 1, it will go through page number two and it will end at the maximum number of pages.
+The maximum number of pages is also obtained through web scraping.
+And we write the code in a try/except block to be sure it won't blow as it tries to continue beyond the maximum number of pages of any particular programming language.
+In each iteration, the variable current_page adds one unit.
+The for-in cycle will start at page number whe define with `current_page_input`, it will go through page number '`current_page_input` + 1' and it will end at the maximum number of pages.
-Regarding the other condition, the loop will start with the year 2021 and in each iteration, it will decrease in terms of date (as the questions are in chronological order).
-It will stop when comparing the `current_year` of the scraped page with the defined `min_year` results false.
+Regarding the other condition, the loop will start with the defined `current_year` and in each iteration, it will decrease in terms of date (as the questions are in chronological order).
+The varibale It will stop when comparing the `current_year` of the scraped page with the defined `min_year` results false.
 The current year will change in each cycle and the recorded number will be the year of the last scraped question in the current scraped page.
-With this arrange it is possible we do read data before 2017.
-Imagine a coding language with fifty questions on a page.
-The first 45 questions are included in the year range 2017–2021 but the last questions happened to be asked in 2016.
-The `current year` resulting in that cycle would be 2016 and, as the first condition of the following while loop would not be true, it would stop the scraping process, but 5 questions with their respective information: date, views, answers, and votes, would be scrapped.
-We can minimize this extra data by adding a new condition within the for/in cycle.
-The data that will be printed, and later added to our data frame, only includes registers till 2017.

 #### -cleaning max_page
 As it was mentioned before, the number of the maximum page is scraped using the findAll function.
 The list of page numbers, and also 'Next', that are commonly displayed at the end of the page belongs to the class 's-pagination--item js-pagination-item'.
 Calling the element [-2] we get the last page number.
 As we are willing to compare this number with `current_page`, we must convert it to an integer.